4-HO-MALT

-4-HO-MALT, also known as 4-hydroxy-N-methyl-N-allyltryptamine or as maltocin, is a tryptamine derivative related to 4-HO-DALT (dalocin) which has been sold as a designer drug, first being detected in Slovenia in 2021.
+4-HO-MALT, also known as 4-hydroxy-N-methyl-N-allyltryptamine or as maltocin, is a tryptamine derivative related to 4-HO-DALT (dalocin) which has been sold as a designer drug, first being detected in Slovenia in 2020.

 Use and effects

-4-HO-MALT was not included or mentioned in Alexander Shulgin's book TiHKAL (Tryptamines I Have Known and Loved).
+4-HO-MALT was not included nor mentioned in Alexander Shulgin's book TiHKAL (Tryptamines I Have Known and Loved).
+However, it has subsequently emerged as a novel designer drug.
+It is said to have a dose of 10 to 40 mg orally, with its effects including mild stimulation and visual changes.

 Pharmacology

 Pharmacodynamics

 4-HO-MALT acts as an agonist of the serotonin 5-HT_{2A}, 5-HT_{2B}, and 5-HT_{2C} receptors.
 It also interacts with other serotonin receptors.
 The drug produces the head-twitch response, a behavioral proxy of psychedelic effects, in rodents.

 Chemistry

 Analogues

 Analogues of 4-HO-MALT include methylallyltryptamine (MALT), 4-AcO-MALT, 5-MeO-MALT, 4-HO-DALT, 4-AcO-DALT, 4-HO-NALT, 4-HO-MiPT, 4-HO-McPT, and 4-HO-MPT, among others.

+History

+4-HO-MALT was encountered online as a novel designer drug in 2018 and 2019.
+Subsequently, it was detected in Slovenia in 2020.